 Not everyone thinks solar panels have street appeal.
-The look of solar panels is often one of the reasons that HOAs have an issue with solar on the homes in its association.
+The look of solar panels is often one of the reasons that HOAs have an issue with solar on the homes in their associations.

-The flexibility that these options offer makes finding a solar option that meets the aesthetics that the HOA has agreed on a non-issue.
+The flexibility that these options provide makes finding a solar option that meets the aesthetic restrictions that the HOA has agreed on a non-issue.

 HOA Solar Panel Restrictions

 While most HOAs don't — or can't — ban solar panels, they can place restrictions.
 These restrictions are often in line with what the HOA feels is going to increase street appeal.

 Solar shingles are the most popular aesthetic approach to solar.
 Solar shingles, however, are best for new builds or homes that need the roof replaced.
 However, these are also one of the more expensive solar options.

 Monocrystalline solar panels are the best option for efficiency and the next best option for aesthetics.
 These solar panels are black, which helps them blend more easily into the roofline.
 At Go Solar Group, we use a high-quality black-on-black Axitec 60-cell 315-watt monocrystalline solar panel.

 Polycrystalline solar panels are often blue in hue.
 They also aren’t as efficient as monocrystalline solar panels.

 Thin-film solar panels have several different production methods.
 They are typically less efficient and best for homes with lots of extra space.
 Per-solar-panel, thin-film is cheaper, but more solar panels are required to meet the needs of a home and the warranties are often shorter.

 There are several new solar panels on the market right now.
 However, because they are new, they haven't been tested and are, therefore, less commonly used for residential solar.